elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-gis-facilitate-mapping-techniques-particularly-in-layering-and-time-representation.md

 score: -1.0
 related_article1:
     id: 169192
+    title: >-
-    title: What are the benefits of using parametric design in Grasshopper?
+        What are the benefits of using parametric design in Grasshopper?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-benefits-of-using-parametric-design-in-grasshopper
 related_article2:
-    id: 169191
+    id: 169195
-    title: Explain the role of nodes in Grasshopper's algorithmic modeling.
+    title: >-
+        Why is data visualization important in GIS, and what are two common methods used?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-role-of-nodes-in-grasshoppers-algorithmic-modeling
+    url: /learn/education-studies/questions/why-is-data-visualization-important-in-gis-and-what-are-two-common-methods-used
 related_article3:
     id: 169189
+    title: >-
-    title: Why are projection systems important in GIS, and what is a common issue associated with them?
+        Why are projection systems important in GIS, and what is a common issue associated with them?
     subject: Education Studies
     url: /learn/education-studies/questions/why-are-projection-systems-important-in-gis-and-what-is-a-common-issue-associated-with-them
 related_article4:
-    id: 169189
+    id: 169192
-    title: Why are projection systems important in GIS, and what is a common issue associated with them?
+    title: >-
+        What are the benefits of using parametric design in Grasshopper?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-are-projection-systems-important-in-gis-and-what-is-a-common-issue-associated-with-them
+    url: /learn/education-studies/questions/what-are-the-benefits-of-using-parametric-design-in-grasshopper
 related_article5:
-    id: 169187
+    id: 169191
-    title: What is the primary purpose of Geographic Information Systems (GIS)?
+    title: >-
+        Explain the role of nodes in Grasshopper's algorithmic modeling.
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-primary-purpose-of-geographic-information-systems-gis
+    url: /learn/education-studies/questions/explain-the-role-of-nodes-in-grasshoppers-algorithmic-modeling
 ---

 &nbsp;